Andrew J. Peters

-Andrew James Peters (April 3, 1872 – June 26, 1938) was an American politician who served as the Mayor of Boston and as a member of the United States House of Representatives.
-He is today best remembered for being a suspect in the death of Starr Faithfull.
+Andrew James Peters (April 3, 1872 – June 26, 1938) was an American attorney and Democratic Party politician who was the mayor of Boston from 1918 to 1922 and represented the city in the Massachusetts Senate and United States House of Representatives.
+His mayoralty is best remembered for his involvement in the Boston police strike, which was resolved by Governor Calvin Coolidge.
+He also served as assistant secretary of the United States Treasury during the presidency of Woodrow Wilson.

+After his political career, he was embroiled in scandal by the 1931 drowning death of Starr Faithfull when her diaries alleged a man named AJP had serially raped her as a young child; Peters denied the allegations through his attorney but was suspected of involvement in her drowning, leading to a series of nervous breakdowns and the end of his public career.

 Early years

-Peters was born on April 3, 1872, in West Roxbury, Massachusetts.
-His family had been in Massachusetts since the first Andrew Peters arrived there in 1657.
-He attended Harvard University earning an A.B. in 1895 and a LL.B. from Harvard Law School in 1898.
+Andrew James Peters was born in West Roxbury, Massachusetts on April 3, 1872.
+His family had roots in colonial Massachusetts, where the first Andrew Peters arrived in 1657.
+Peters graduated from Harvard University with a bachelor of arts degree in 1895 and Harvard Law School with a bachelor of laws degree in 1898.

 Political career

 Peters served two terms in the Massachusetts State Senate (1904, 1905).
 In 1906, he was elected to the U.S. House of Representatives, where he served from 1907 to 1914.

-In 1914, Peters was appointed to be Assistant Secretary of the Treasury under William Gibbs McAdoo in the first administration of President Woodrow Wilson.
+In 1914, Peters was appointed to be assistant secretary of the Treasury under William Gibbs McAdoo in the first administration of President Woodrow Wilson.
 He served there until 1918, when he began his term as Mayor of Boston, having defeated incumbent James Michael Curley in the 1917 mayoral election.
 He handled the Boston police strike in 1919.

 Peters was considered for Governor of Massachusetts later in the 1920s, but was not nominated.
+In 1928, he seconded the nomination of Al Smith for president at the Democratic National Convention.
 He served as treasurer of a Massachusetts state campaign against money-hoarding organized at the request of President Herbert Hoover in 1932, and was named to the Massachusetts Advisory Committee of the Home Owners' Loan Corporation in 1933.